VojtechMartinat/Circular-Marketplace-App/docs/README.md

 #### ./.github/workflows
 This directory contains two separate workflows that are ran via GitHub actions:
 - ```BackendTestsCI.yml``` - Continuous Integration
-    - This workflow is ran on all pushes to the ```dev``` branch and pull requests.
+    - This workflow is run on all pushes to the ```dev``` branch and pull requests.
     - It runs both the backend testing suites.
 - ```DeployBackend.yml``` - Continuous Deployment
-    - This workflow is ran on all pushes to all branches, and also on any pull requests (before merges).
+    - This workflow is run on all pushes to all branches, and also on any pull requests (before merges).
     - It deploys the app using the AWS lambda service
 - ```DeployFrontend.yml``` - Continuous Deployment
-    - This workflow is ran on all pushes to all branches, and also on any pull requests (before merges).
+    - This workflow is run on all pushes to all branches, and also on any pull requests (before merges).
     - It deploys the app using the AWS lambda service
 - ```FrontendTestsCI.yml``` - Continuous Integration
-    - This workflow is ran on all pushes to the ```dev``` branch and pull requests.
+    - This workflow is run on all pushes to the ```dev``` branch and pull requests.
     - It runs both the frontend testing suites.